MedAmineMahmoud/MedAmineMahmoud/README.md

 ### Hi there, I'm Amine 👋

-## I'm a Developer and Artificial Intelligence enthusiast!
+## I'm a Developer and AI enthusiast!

 - 🔭 I’m currently working on a little project!
 - 🌱 I’m currently learning everything 🤣